idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 objects that will constitute an [!ac](FE) simulation.
 Some of the objects in the simulation may in turn load other file-based resources to complete the simulation.
 Examples include meshes or data files.
-The system will then assemble systems of equations and solve them using the libraries of the [#dependencies-and-limitations](Code Platform).
+The system will then assemble systems of equations and solve them using the libraries of the [Code Platform](#dependencies-and-limitations).
 The system can then output the solution in one or more supported output formats commonly used for visualization.
 !template-end!